Rich-Supe/Cellars/README.md

 #### Cellars is made with a PERN stack and follows RESTful Api conventions with many of the features including CRUD functionality.

-  ## Cellars is currently down on Heroku :( currently working on a fix.
+  ## Cellars is currently down on Heroku :( please allow time while working on a fix.

 ## For a deeper dive, check the following:
   * MVP - https://github.com/Rich-Supe/Cellars/wiki/MVP-List